-Notwithstanding the foregoing, in the case of an Event of Default arising from specified events of bankruptcy or insolvency, with respect to the applicable issuers or any significant subsidiary, all outstanding applicable debt securities will become due and payable immediately without further action or notice.
+Notwithstanding the foregoing, in the case of an Event of Default arising from specified events of bankruptcy or insolvency, with respect to the applicable issuers, all outstanding applicable debt securities will become due and payable immediately without further action or notice.
 Holders of debt securities may not enforce an indenture or the debt securities except as provided in the applicable indenture.
 Subject to limitations, holders of a majority in principal amount of a series of then-outstanding debt securities may direct the trustee of that series of debt securities in its exercise of any trust or power.
 The trustee may withhold from holders of debt securities notice of any continuing Default or Event of Default, except a Default or Event of Default relating to the payment of principal or interest, if the trustee determines in good faith that withholding notice is in their interest.
-If any Event of Default occurs because the issuers or those acting on their behalf willfully intended to avoid payment of the premium that they would have to pay if they then elected to redeem a series of debt securities under any optional redemption provisions applicable to that series of debt securities, then an equivalent premium shall also become and be immediately due and payable to the extent permitted by law upon the acceleration of the debt securities.
-The holders of a majority in aggregate principal amount of a series of debt securities and then outstanding, by notice to the trustee for those debt securities, may waive any existing Default or Event of Default for all holders of that series and its consequences under an indenture, except a continuing Default or Event of Default in the payment of any principal of, premium, if any, or interest on the debt securities.
+The holders of a majority in aggregate principal amount of a series of debt securities and then outstanding, by notice to the trustee for those debt securities, may waive any existing Default or Event of Default for all holders of that series and its consequences under an indenture, except a continuing Default or Event of Default in the payment of any principal of, premium, if any, or interest on the debt securities of a Default or Event of Default in respect of a covenant or provision that may not be modified without the consent of the holder of each outstanding debt security of that issuer.

 The issuers are required to deliver to the trustee annually a statement regarding compliance with an indenture.
-In addition, upon becoming aware of any Default or Event of Default, the issuers are required to deliver to the trustee a statement specifying the Default or Event of Default.